FAQ

 Units must be shipped back to the factory for the upgrade.
 The conversion is not designed to be done by the owner.
 In addition to amplifier modules being added, transformers and back panels may need to be replaced, based on the particular model and conversion required.

 In addition, to the cost of the upgrade, the client is also responsible for shipping charges both ways.
 If and when you need to upgrade, contact ATI directly to initiate the process.
+Keep in mind that upgrading your amplifier in the future, will cost you more in total compared to if you had purchased an amplifier with the additional channels today.

 If my speakers are rated at 150 watts, does that mean that a 180 watt amplifier is not the correct choice?

 Not necessarily.
 A 180 watt amplifier simply means that the unit can output that much power, not that it will do so all the time.
 If you have speakers that can handle less power than the amplifier's maximum, that is fine.
 Just do not turn the volume control on your preamp/processor all the way up.
-The extra power capability will come in handy when you upgrade you speakers.
-It is also better to have an amplifier that has more power handling capability than not enough; this can prevent clipping and distortion when driven to brief, loud levels such as in DVD action/adventure movies (crashes, gunfire, explosions etc).
+The extra power capability will come in handy when you upgrade your speakers.
+It is also better to have an amplifier that has more power handling capability than not enough; this can prevent clipping and distortion when driven to brief, loud levels such as in action/adventure movies (crashes, gunfire, explosions etc).

 I need a home theater power amplifier - what would you recommend?

 The AT1800 series (180 watts per channel) provide an extremely good value for the cost conscience.
-If this is your first home theater power amplifier and you are on a tight budget, the 1805 or 1807 would be the way to go.
+If this is your first home theater power amplifier and you are on a tight budget, the AT1805 or AT1807 would be the way to go.
 They sound great, have lots of power and make a huge difference over the limitations of a (home theater) receiver with their lower output levels and other power amplifier compromises.

 In addition to home theater, I also listen to music - how well will your amplifiers work in that application?